-This value is only assigned for pooled data sets.
-This value is only assigned for pooled data sets.

-c This value is assigned when no cause can be reconstructed.

-d Responses which are classified as implausible due to various factors in the coding phase receive this value.
-An exact reconstruction may no longer be possible.

-f This category is assigned when clear coding is not possible, e.g. open response which could not be coded because it is illegible. f The characteristics of these missing categories are, by definition, specific for every data set.
+- a This value is only assigned for data sets in long format. - b This value is only assigned for pooled data sets. - c This value is assigned when no cause can be reconstructed. - d Responses which are classified as implausible due to various factors in the coding phase receive this value.
+An exact reconstruction may no longer be possible. - e This category is assigned when clear coding is not possible, e.g. open response which could not be coded because it is illegible. - f The characteristics of these missing categories are, by definition, specific for every data set.